 - optional: pinch of cayenne pepper

-1. In small mixing bowl, combine mayo, mustard, vinegar, honey salt and optional, cayenne.
+1. In a small mixing bowl, combine mayo, mustard, garlic powder, vinegar, garlic honey salt and optional - cayenne.
 Set aside.

 2. Next, lay chicken in one layer on top of plastic wrap and lay another layer of wrap on top of the chicken.
 Beat chicken with tenderizer until it’s about 1/4″ thick.
 Season with salt, pepper and garlic powder.

 3. Pour almond flour and coconut flakes in separate plates.
-Beat eggs until thoroughly incorporated.
+In a shallow bowl, beat eggs until thoroughly incorporated.

 4. Create an assembly line of chicken, almond flour, egg and coconut flakes.
-Dredge chicken through each respectively and set on plate.
+Dredge chicken through each respectively and set on a clean plate.

 5. Preheat frying pan on medium, add oil and cook chicken on each side for 3-4 minutes until brown and cooked through.
 You may need to work in batches to avoid overcrowding the pan.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Viniteau Red Wine Vinegar Aged 2yrs - 8.45 fl oz (250 ml) | Imported From Italy